 His recent sculptural work combines a complex array of form and texture with a very controlled, frequently complicated , hand-painted acrylic finish.
 All of his work features an animal mounted on a base that resembles topography found in nature such as trees, log, or coral.
 The terrain is generally quite textured (but not always) and practically never mirrors the animal’s natural habitat.
 When creating the creature itself, he makes a boundless attempt to augment and distort its structure and surface until it is virtually unrecognizable from the magnificent beast it once was.
 He takes the very same drastic approach when selecting the final color application and finish.
 The only exception being his early, single, solid color, glaze work which feature a very conservative color choice.
 His sculptural pieces inspires us to appreciate the beauty of all life forms.

 His art is influenced by surrealism wherever it can be found in the art world: ” I hope viewers interpret my work with an open mind and take away a slight sense of bewilderment, fascination and love for all organic life forms.”
 (Douglas Hebert)

 He grew up in Berkley, Michigan where he successfully acquired his BFA in drawing from Siena Heights University in 1999 and did his graduate work at Wayne State University.
-He acquired his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Amberlea Elementary School.
+He acquired his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Esperanza Elementary School, in Deer Valley.
 In his spare time he teaches special needs kids at the Focus comic free art camp.

 He is an award winning ceramic sculptor earning First Place in the Arizona Artists Guild Associates Body of Work Juried Exhibition and was an AAG artist of the month candidate.
 In 2015, he became a board member and sculpture group head at the Arizona Artists Guild.